Alexander-Stewart/astro-sonify/README.md

 06/25/18: Created a function that generates a random spherical harmonic, and then writes it to a file.
 Also have a method that can read files, and takes each coordinate and density data pair and adds them to a hashtable.
 Working on incorporating the data into the demos, but did not finish and I will try to wrap them up tomorrow morning. work hours: 9-5

+06/26/18: Finished the sound system with MS1, but could use tweaking and scalability.
+Looked at volumetric rendering for unity, it is possible, but need to research more.
+I will have more information tomorrow morning in the meeting. work hours: 9-5